- Home

 For each Stakes race you sponsor, you'll receive 15 Invitations to issue to whichever Stables you want.
 You might give them all to one stable, or share them around...or maybe even not invite anyone at all!
 The choice is yours - but once you've sent an Invitation, you can't take it back!

-Each Stakes race is open to a maximum of 25 runners, and exactly 72 hours before race time all remaining Gates will be made available for entry to the general public - so if you get an invitation, be sure to respond in enough time to guarantee your place.
+Each Stakes race is open to a maximum of 25 runners, and at 00:00 gametime 3 days before the race all remaining Gates will be made available for entry to the general public - so if you get an invitation, be sure to respond in enough time to guarantee your place.
 This might seem a bit inconvenient, but it does help to ensure fairly competed races for Stables and Punters alike.

 Invitationals are similar to Stakes races in most ways, except for a couple of major points:

-The purse for Invitationals does not come out of your Stable finances at all - instead, the starting purse comes from your initial Paypal payment, and then the rest of the purse is made up from Stakes from the entrants.
+The purse for Invitationals does not come out of your Stable finances at all - instead, the starting purse is decided based on how many Game Credits you spend, and then the rest of the purse is made up from Stakes from the entrants.

 Prestige equates to your stable's overall 'score' in Track King, an indicator of the success you've had as a stable manager and sometimes gambler!
 Prestige can make your facilities more attractive for public lease, can open doorways into higher stake (and purse!)
 Cup racing, and help persuade better jockeys to sign with your stable.